-movies and series to remember the scandal that led to the resignation of Richard Nixon
+Movies and series to remember the scandal that led to the resignation of Richard Nixon

-(CNN) — Watergate is having another made-for-television moment, in concert with the 50th anniversary of the scandal that ultimately led to the resignation of US President Richard Nixon.
+Watergate is having another made-for-TV moment, in concert with the 50th anniversary of the scandal that ultimately led to the resignation of US President Richard Nixon..
 Combine that with a new round of televised hearings on a case of alleged White House corruption (by President Donald Trump), and everything old really does seem new again.

-However, viewing some of the new and recent productions devoted to that story, and revisiting earlier ones, offers some insight into those years and a reminder that the Nixon scandals went far beyond sending a few unlucky thieves to the seat of government.
-Democratic National Committee.
+Nevertheless, seeing some of the new and recent productions devoted to that story, and reviewing the older ones, offers some insight into those years and a reminder that the Nixon scandals went far beyond sending a few unlucky thieves to the Democratic National Committee headquarters.

-For those who may see Watergate as ancient history, these projects, featuring those who participated in and covered the story in the past, also underscore that this earlier constitutional threat was much closer than it appears in the rearview mirror.
+read also: Los Jaivas documentary arrives at HBO MAX at the end of June

-As for refresher courses, here are a few options, including some that qualify as adjacent to Watergate in terms of helping understand or remember what happened.
+For those who might see Watergate as ancient history, these projects, featuring those who participated in and covered the story in the past, also stress that this earlier constitutional threat was much closer than it appears in the rearview mirrorr.

 “Watergate: High Crimes in the White House” (CBS, June 17)

-Although Washington Post reporters Bob Woodward and Carl Bernstein are among those interviewed, there is a bit more bias in this documentary towards CBS’s role as one of the few television news outlets to cover the scandal, including recollections. by Lesley Stahl on the story, footage of Walter Cronkite weighing in on the scandal, and regal reporter Daniel Schorr discovering on air that he had earned a place on Nixon’s enemies list as he read the names.
+Although the reporters Washington Post Bob Woodward and Carl Bernstein are among those interviewed, there is a little more bias in this documentary towards the role of CBS as one of the few television news outlets to cover the scandalincluding Lesley Stahl’s recollections of the story, footage of Walter Cronkite weighing in on the scandal, and regal reporter Daniel Schorr discovering on air that he had earned a place on Nixon’s enemies list as he read the names.

-Incorporating interviews old and new, the project also captures the huge “success” that was the televised Watergate hearings, back in the days when there were three networks and not many alternatives to follow.
+Incorporating old and new interviews, the project also captures the great success that the televised Watergate hearings wereback in the days when there were three networks and not many alternatives to follow it.

 “Watergate: Blueprint for a Scandal”